 The Canon EOS R6 is a mirrorless interchangeable lens camera that was revealed to the public in July 2020 and is equipped with a full frame sensor.
 It offers a resolution of 20 megapixel.

 Is the Canon R6 a good camera?
-The R6 has a Camera Elo of 3005.
-This very strong rating puts it among the elite group of camera grand masters.
-The R6 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the R6 also ranks among the top 20 percent.
+The R6 has a Camera Elo of 2904.
+This rating puts the R6 among the top 20 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the R6 ranks among the top 30 percent.

 |Mirrorless system camera|